h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 _\~Getting Sponsorship_

 You could choose between Twitch, YouTube, Instagram, even Clubhouse and similar platforms to go online and reach out for your audience for various purposes.
+For example, you could obviously go for some live sculpting techniques, or maybe go live for hyping a new product or service you are going to launch.
+Setting up a Clubhouse room for a Q&A about a new tutorial you are going to release is also very helpful.

+On Instagram you could share your lifestyle moments as well, like going live a few minutes before you do a bungee jump!
+Just mentioned this case to showcase the variation of use cases of a live stream.

+If possible, another option would be going live along with industry veterans and successful people who could be inspirational for your community.
+By doing so, you might also provide the ultimate answer to the question "What does a VFX magician really look like?" lol

 ##### LinkedIn